Rules of the competition, to be judged blind by the competitors

-- Bottled fermented/conditioned entries to be two heavyweight, punted 75cl glass bottles with correct closures with supplied labels showing class number and entrant’s name.
+- Bottled fermented/conditioned entries to be two heavyweight, punted 75cl glass bottles with correct closures (wired corks or crown caps are acceptable) with supplied labels showing class number and entrant’s name.
 Bottles must be free of all other identifying labels.

 - The organisers reserve the right not to accept any entry that does not meet the required standard of presentation.
 The organisers’ decision is final.